-Pomatostomus temporalis temporalis Grey-Crowned Babbler V - 58 The eastern subspecies (temporalis occurs from Cape York south through Queensland, NSW and Victoria and formerly to the south east of South Australia.
+Scientific Name Common Name BC Act EPBC Act No. of Records Habitat Description Likelihood of Occurrence Potential Impacts ToS Required Pomatostomus temporalis temporalis Grey-Crowned Babbler V - 59 The eastern subspecies (temporalis occurs from Cape York south through Queensland, NSW and Victoria and formerly to the south east of South Australia.
 This subspecies also occurs in the Trans- Fly Region in southern New Guinea.
 In NSW, the eastern sub-species occurs on the western slopes of the Great Dividing Range, and on the western plains reaching as far as Louth and Balranald.
 It also occurs in woodlands in the Hunter Valley and in several locations on the north coast of NSW.
 It may be extinct in the southern, central and New England tablelands.
 Inhabits open Box-Gum Woodlands on the slopes, and Box-Cypress-pine and open Box Woodlands on alluvial plains.
 Woodlands on fertile soils in coastal regions.
-The species is associated with vegetation present in the study area (PCT 3433) and there are 58 OEH BioNet records within a 10 km radius of the study area.
+The species is associated with vegetation present in the study area (PCT 3433) and there are 59 OEH BioNet records within a 10 km radius of the study area.
 This species utilises the study area as it was observed during the field surveys.
-Therefore, further assessment is required Moderate Yes Ptilinopus magnificus Wompoo Fruit- Dove V - 1 Occurs along the coast and coastal ranges from the Hunter River in NSW to Cape York Peninsula.
+Therefore, further assessment is required Moderate Yes Ptilinopus magnificus Wompoo Fruit- Dove V - 3 Occurs along the coast and coastal ranges from the Hunter River in NSW to Cape York Peninsula.
 It is rare south of Coffs Harbour.
 Three subspecies are recognised, with the most southerly in NSW and south-eastern Queensland.
 It used to occur in the Illawarra, though there are no recent records.
 Occurs in, or near rainforest, low elevation moist eucalypt forest and brush box forests.
-The species is not associated with vegetation present in the study area (PCT 3433) and there is only a single OEH BioNet record of the species within 10 km of the study area.
+The species is not associated with vegetation present in the study area (PCT 3433) and there is only 3 OEH BioNet record of the species within 10 km of the study area.
 No suitable mesic habitat is present within the study area, and therefore, it is unlikely that this species would utilise the study area.
 No further assessment is required.
 Low No Pycnoptilus floccosus Pilotbird V М Pilotbirds are endemic to south-east Australia.
 Upland Pilotbirds occur above 600 m in the Brindabella Ranges in the Australian Capital Territory, and in the Snowy Mountains in New South Wales and north-east Victoria, where Lowland Pilotbirds occur in forests from the Blue Mountains west of Newcastle, around the wetter forests of eastern Australia, to Dandenong near Melbourne.
 The species is not associated with vegetation present in the study area (PCT 3433) nor are there any OEH BioNet records of the species within 10 km of the study area.
 There distribution of this species may occur within the study area, however, this species is strictly terrestrial inhabiting dense forests with heavy undergrowth.
 Therefore, this study area does not provide appropriate habitat and no further assessment is required.
 Low No